Indian culture and tradition

 Tsimshian people didn't usually wear much clothing.

-Men wore breech cloths, and women wore short skirts made of cedar bark.
+Men wore a breech cloth, and women wore short skirts made of cedar bark.

 Shirts were not necessary in Tsimshian culture, but people did wear poncho-like capes in colder weather, and men sometimes wore leggings.